-Parents shall notify the supervisor or coach in advance if the student will be picked up by or left in the care of a responsible adult who is an approved driver other than themselves.
+Parents shall notify the supervisor or coach in advance if the student will be picked up by or left in the care of a responsible adult.
+Anyone that transports a student, other than their own, must be an approved driver, as well as have a criminal record check.
 If the parents are picking up the student, the supervisor or coach shall be informed by the parents prior to leaving the extra-curricular activity.